 Coping with Divorce for Positive Outcomes

+Divorce itself is not bad!
+How we interpret it and how it plays out in our lives is what makes it worse.
+It is important to start by coping with divorce itself.
 When we hear the word “Divorce” we tend to have visions of tears, heartache, fighting, financial loss and children suffering.

-Decades ago only a small percentage of the population was getting divorced and we had no problem compartmentalizing them into a small unlikely group of parents and kids.
+Decades ago, only a small percentage of the population was getting divorced and we had no problem compartmentalizing them into a small unlikely group of parents and kids.
 Them vs. us!
 “What goes on behind closed doors” is not our problem, was a common belief.
 We were quick to label this unfortunate group and their children in derogatory ways.
 We even went as far as to blame bad behaviour on “the broken home.”

 Thank goodness, we are avoiding many of these clichés today but we still have a long way to go.
 Let’s start by changing how we “cope with divorce” to “how we can embrace the lessons of divorce.”

 Let’s start here.
 Instead of letting divorce define you, use the lessons you learn to make you stronger and more resilient.
 Use the time during the divorce to reflect on changes you would like to make in your life and yourself.